 This first Briefing Paper provides an overview of trends derived from the 2019 to 2021 data and sets the stage for in-depth analyses in the subsequent Briefing Papers.
 We do so, acknowledging that TOSSD is an evolving metric for providers, with major providers such as the World Bank, Germany and the Netherlands not yet reporting, and with individual providers increasing the coverage of their eligible finance over these years.
 Comparisons between providers can be problematic.
-The trends outlined in these papers therefore at this stage can only be interpreted as indicative of directions of finance for Agenda 2030.5
+The trends outlined in these papers therefore at this stage can only be interpreted as indicative of directions of finance for Agenda 2030.

-B. A Methodological Note on Assessing Available TOSSD Data
+B. A Methodological Note on Assessing TOSSD Data

 TOSSD is a recipient perspective metric measuring resources received by the recipient (in contrast to ODA, which is a provider perspective metric measuring provider effort).
 The recipient perspective affects particularly the treatment of flows to and through multilateral organizations.
-The latter report to TOSSD only outflows to recipient countries; providers do not report inflows to these multilateral organizations.
-The detailed TOSSD data allows for analysis by provider, which is the focus of much of the analysis in this Briefing Note.
-The TOSSD Task Force agreed to present a provider perspective for TOSSD data on the Dashboard through separate provider files accessed from the Dashboard.6
+The latter report to TOSSD outflows to recipient countries and to International Public Goods (IPGs); providers do not report inflows to these multilateral organizations.
+The detailed TOSSD data does also allow for analysis by provider, which is the focus of much of the analysis in this Briefing Note.
+The TOSSD Task Force agreed to present a